Is Philosophy Stupid?

 Thus Galileo, Newton, Lavoisier, even Maxwell and Darwin, were all known as natural philosophers, never or rarely as scientists.
 They all published some of their scientific findings in philosophy journals.
 The first science journal, published by the Royal Society of Britain, retains the same title it has always held since the age of Newton: Philosophical Transactions.
 Even now scientists get doctorates in "philosophy" (Ph.D.).

 P.M.
-Harman, The Natural Philosophy of James Clerk Maxwell, discusses how James Clerk Maxwell, often held up as the Einstein of the 19th Century, discover of electromagnetic radiation and a great deal else, considered everything he did "natural philosophy," from his speculative notions now largely forgotten to his revered scientific findings.
+Harman, The Natural Philosophy of James Clerk Maxwell, discusses how James Clerk Maxwell, often held up as the Einstein of the 19th Century, discoverer of electromagnetic radiation and a great deal else, considered everything he did "natural philosophy," from his speculative notions now largely forgotten to his revered scientific findings.
 The only distinction he made was how well proved each conclusion was.
 But it was all part of his overall natural philosophy.

 In my slides I show the title page of a common school science textbook published in 1860, the same decade Darwin published his theory of evolution.
 It's title: School Compendium of Natural and Experimental Philosophy: Embracing the Elementary Principles of Mechanics, Hydrostatics, Hydraulics, Pneumatics, Acoustics, Pyronomics, Optics, Electricity, Galvanism, Magnetism, Electro-Magnetism, Magneto-Electricity, and Astronomy — Contains Also a Description of the Steam and Locomotive Engines, also of the Electro-Magnetic Telegraph.